Attention-Free Keyword Spotting: Introduction

 \begin{enumerate}

-\item We introduce the Keyword-MLP, an attention-free alternative to the Keyword-Transformer (KWT) \cite{berg21_interspeech}.
-It achieves 97.56\% accuracy on the Google Speech Commands V2-35 \cite{warden2018speech} dataset---showing comparable performance to the KWT, while being more parameter efficient.
+\item We introduce the Keyword-MLP (KW-MLP), a memory-efficient, attention-free alternative to the Keyword Transformer (KWT) \citep{berg21_interspeech}.
+It achieves 97.63\% and 97.56\% accuracy on the Google Speech Commands V2-12 and V2-35 benchmarks \citep{warden2018speech} respectively---showing comparable performance to the KWT, while having much fewer parameters.

-\item We provide support for the hypothesis that self-attention is sufficient, but not strictly necessary, for highly performant keyword spotting solutions.
+\item We distill smaller and shallower versions of KW-MLP, with the smallest having only 0.213 million parameters, and accuracies of 97.12\% and 97.17\% on Google Speech Commands V2-12 and V2-35 benchmarks respectively.

 \end{enumerate}